maxsitt/insect-detect-docs/docs/index.md

 accuracy over time.
 With the combination of [Roboflow](https://roboflow.com/){target=_blank} for annotation and dataset management and [Google Colab](https://colab.research.google.com/){target=_blank}
-as cloud training platform, this can be achieved in a straightforward way, even without prior knowledge or specific hardware and free of charge.
+as cloud training platform, this can be achieved in a straightforward way, even without prior knowledge or specific hardware requirements and free of charge.

 <figure markdown>
   ![Insect Detect Active Learning loop](assets/images/active_learning_loop.png){ width="800" }